DOMjudge/domjudge/doc/manual/config-advanced.rst

 DOMjudge can optionally present country flags, affiliation logos, team pictures and a page-wide banner on the public interface.

-You can place the images under the path `public/images/` as
+You can place the images under the path `public/images/` (see the Config checker in the admin interfae for the full filesystem path of your installation) as follows:
-follows:

 - *Country flags* are shown when the ``show_flags`` configuration option is enabled.
 They are shipped with DOMjudge under